JimTMooney/JimTMooney.github.io/Courses/F25/homeworks/hw3/HW3.md

 ## Overview

-This directory contains the materials for completing HW3, where you will extend the previous implementation of Cannon's algorithm to a block-cyclic sparse version of Cannon's.
+[This directory](https://jimtmooney.github.io/Courses/F25/homeworks/hw3/HW3.zip) contains the materials for completing HW3, where you will extend the previous implementation of Cannon's algorithm to a block-cyclic sparse version of Cannon's.
 The provided files and tests will help you verify correctness and performance as you generalize your implementation.
+You should run your tests on your assigned Plate machine.